VROOM-Project/vroom/docs/API.md

 ## Matrices

-The `matrices` object allows to define a custom travel-time matrix per vehicle profile.
+The `matrices` object allows to define a (non-empty) custom travel-time matrix per vehicle profile.
 Each matrix is an array of arrays of unsigned integers filed under the `profile` and then `durations` keys.
 Example of describing different matrices for different vehicle profiles:

 ```
 "matrices": {